Pat Summitt: 2010s

+In the 2010–11 season, Summitt lead the Lady Vols to a 34–3 record.
+The team were the SEC regular season champions and Conference Tournament champions.
+The Lady Vols saw their season end in a 73–59 loss to Notre Dame in the Elite Eight.

 Summitt was diagnosed with early-onset Alzheimer's disease in 2011.
 Despite the diagnosis, she completed the 2011–2012 season in a reduced role, with Holly Warlick (an assistant under Summitt since 1985) assuming most of the coaching responsibilities.
 In an interview with GoVolsXtra.com, Summitt stated, "There's not going to be any pity party and I'll make sure of that."
 In December 2011, Summitt was honored as the Sports Illustrated sportswoman of the year.

 As the 2011–12 season progressed, the team and the fans recognized that it was likely to be Summitt's last year coaching, and Ann Killion of Sports Illustrated called it "heart-wrenching to witness" when Warlick broke down in tears at the end of the regular season.
 In March, John Adams wrote in the Knoxville News Sentinel that it would be "too much to ask" of Summitt and her staff to go through another season, and David Climer wrote in The Tennessean that it was time for Summitt to retire.

 On April 18, 2012, after the Lady Vols lost to the unbeaten eventual champion Baylor Lady Bears in the Elite Eight in Des Moines, Summitt stepped down as head coach, ending her 38-year coaching career at age 59.
 Warlick was named Summitt's successor.
 In a statement accompanying her resignation, Summitt said, "I feel like Holly's been doing the bulk of it.
 She deserves to be the head coach..."
 Summitt was given the title Head Coach Emeritus upon her resignation.
 According to NCAA regulations, as head coach emeritus, she was able to attend practices and assist Warlick in some duties, but was not allowed to sit on the team bench.

 Summitt was presented the USBWA Most Courageous Award at the 2012 Final Four, and future awards were given in her name.
 She received the Arthur Ashe Courage Award in 2012, saying in her acceptance speech: "It is time to fight."